 For example, if a military member accidentally hits the vehicle of a “host national” (the UCMJ legalese for a citizen of the country where the military member is stationed overseas), does the military legal system investigate and prosecute where appropriate?
 Or does the host nation’s legal system deal with the case?

 Negotiating such terms is usually associated with the creation of a document called the Status of Forces Agreement.
 The Defense Department negotiates with the government of the host nation to decide who will take responsibility in such cases.
-Ideally the U.S. government wants the ability to discipline, arrest, prosecute, punish, or exonerate its own employees.
+Ideally, the U.S. government wants the ability to discipline, arrest, prosecute, punish or exonerate its own employees.

-But in some cases, the host country may insist on taking the lead in investigations, pre-trial restrictions, etc. The U.S. government tends to agree to allow the host nation’s efforts in this area in more extreme cases, but for “typical” situations, the host nation may take a more hands-off approach.
+In some cases, the host country may insist on taking the lead in investigations, pre-trial restrictions, etc. The U.S. government tends to agree to allow the host nation’s efforts in this area in more extreme cases, but for “typical” situations, the host nation may take a more hands-off approach.

 Military Law And Dependent Conduct